audinux/audinux.github.io/index.md

 For some informations related to VCV Rack, have a look at this [page](pages/vcvrack.md).

+For some articles related to audio, have a look at this [page](articles/articles.md).

 Some interesting links are shared on this [page](pages/links.md).

 You can access a search engine to find the package you want here: [search engine](packages/index.html)